Bird Karma: Production

 The idea for Bird Karma originated in the mid-1990s, when director William Salazar created a pencil test of a long-legged bird while working at Amblimation in London.
 After moving to Los Angeles to work at DreamWorks Animation, his work laid untouched in his attic for two decades.
-When DreamWorks announced it would launch an internal shorts program, Salazar revisited his idea and, over a period of three months, expanded his test into a three-minute animatic and pitched it to the program.
+When DreamWorks announced an internal shorts program, Salazar revisited his idea and, over a period of three months, expanded his test into a three-minute animatic and pitched it to the program.

 Besides Salazar, who animated over 75% of the film, other animators on Bird Karma included Jakob Jensen, Simon Otto, Kristof Serrand and Stephen Wood, most of whom had worked with Salazar since The Prince of Egypt.
 Salazar intended for the animation to have a "clean-rough" style; thus, the animators had to clean up their drawings on their own without a separate clean-up crew.

 Production designer Raymond Zibach (Kung Fu Panda, The Road to El Dorado) painted all the backgrounds for the film, whose visual style was inspired by the works of J. M. W. Turner.

 Release

-Bird Karma made its world premiere on February 24, 2018, when it was included on a program of shorts as part of New York International Children's Film Festival, and was then attached to the Japanese theatrical release of The Boss Baby the following month on March 21 before it was shown as the opening program of the 2018 Annecy International Animated Film Festival that June.
-On December 21, 2018, the short was released on DreamWorks' official YouTube channel.
+Bird Karma made its world premiere on February 24, 2018, when it was included on a program of shorts as part of New York International Children's Film Festival, and was then attached to the Japanese theatrical release of The Boss Baby the following month on March 21 before it was shown as the opening program of the Annecy International Animated Film Festival that June.
+On December 21, the short was released on DreamWorks' official YouTube channel.

 Bird Karma, along with Bilby, was included on home video releases of How to Train Your Dragon: The Hidden World on May 21, 2019.

-The short can also be found on the Owned-and-operated Over-the-top video streaming service by DreamWorks' owner NBCUniversal Peacock.
+The short can also be found on the owned-and-operated over-the-top video streaming service by DreamWorks' owner NBCUniversal Peacock.